Hot Topics in Palliative Care Webinars - 2021

 This resource has been designed to assist health care professionals to conduct The Family Carer Group Education Program in their setting.
 It includes demonstrations of key parts of the program, interviews with health professionals and family carers who have participated in the program, and a full set of instructional slides for the program.
 This resources may also be useful as a teaching aid for students of palliative care.

-2018: Hot Topics in Palliative Care: How can you be compassionate when it feels like you have a gun to your head?
+How can you be compassionate when it feels like you have a gun to your head?
+(September 2018)

 Filmed on 11 September 2018 – Watch Dr Margaret Ross’ presentation on ‘How can you be compassionate when it feels like you have a gun to your head?’ as part of the Centre for Palliative Care's regular Hot Topic lecture series.